kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp.markdown

 {% endhighlight %}
 {% endfigure %}

-This tasks will take the JavaScript files, minimize and optimize them, put them to my production assets folder and output the size.
+This task will take the JavaScript files, minimize and optimize them, put them to my production assets folder and output the size.

 ## Optimize Images
 Next I will take care of the images.
-The need to be copied to the production assets folder and crunshed (reduce the size).
+They need to be copied to the production assets folder and crunshed (reduce the size).
 This may take a file, depending on the size and amount of your images, that’s why I only optimize the images for production.

 {% aside aside-hint %}
 <p>To get a more detailed output in Gulp you may add a flag to your command:<br> <code>gulp publish --verbose</code>.
 It will list each individual image for the optimize task and how much it was compressed.</p>